 Every year the Cystic Fibrosis Foundation sponsors Great Strides walks throughout the country, bringing people together to raise money and awareness of CF. The success of these walks is critical in helping the foundation continue their vision for a cure for all 30,000 people in the United States who have CF. Out of continued caution and concern, the walks will not be held in person this year.
 Instead, a virtual walk is planned for Saturday, May 15th, which will include virtual sessions geared toward different age groups and interests.
 Since 2006, Team Jonah has raised over $355,500 for the CF Foundation!!!
 We hope to raise another $15,000 in 2021.
 Would you consider donating $16 in honor of the 16 years Jonah has fought CF?
 The easiest way is to Click the "DONATE TO ROB" button above to make a secure online donation.
 Or you can write a check payable to "Cystic Fibrosis Foundation" and mail it to: The Ostermann Family 7855 Garner Street, Long Beach, CA 90808.
 Donations are tax deductible and will be used to continue the CF Foundation's care programs and vital research.
 We also welcome anyone to support Team Jonah by registering as a virtual walker and setting a personal fundraising goal to try to help us meet our team goal.
 Just visit http://www.teamjonah.com and click on Join Our Team.

-We are disappointed we won't be gathering as a team in person this year.
-Walk day is always a highlight of our year and we will miss it!
 We greatly appreciate your continued help and support.
 Thank you for helping us change the meaning of the letters CF to Cure Found!